Phirxian/phd-airphen-alignment/README.md

 Each spectral band have different properties and value by nature, but we can extract corresponding similarity by transforming each spectral band to it's derivative to find similarity in gradient break of those ones.
+The Sharr filter are used in this steep for is precision.

 ![alt text](figures/math-perspective-correction.png "equation of the perspective correction")